-Having spent my entire professional life as a Software Engineer, Architect, Director and CTO in companies of various sizes, I have felt these pains directly in many ways.
-Until recently, I have always accepted this principle as a fact of life, like death and taxes as they say.
-But in 2011, I was introduced to a concept known as "Lean" that changed the way I thought about things.
-I found myself asking, "Fast, good or cheap.
-Can I have all three?"
-I now believe the answer can be "Yes."
+Having spent my entire professional life as a software engineer, architect, director or CTO in companies of various sizes, I have felt these pains directly in many ways.
+Until recently, I have always accepted this principle as a fact of life – like death and taxes, as they say.
+But in 2011, I was introduced to a concept known as "lean" that changed the way I thought about things.
+I found myself asking, "Fast, good or cheap – can I have all three?"
+I now believe the answer is yes.

 The Iron Triangle

 The concept of the Iron Triangle has emerged over time out of the following thinking:

 - Develop something quickly and of high quality, but it will be very costly to do.